Clearing 2019 advice for parents

 - Make sure they’ve covered the logistics of accommodation and finance – if they’re changing their choice of university.

 Stay up to date

-Encourage your son or daughter to sign up for Clearing updates and alerts – they’ll receive hints and tips on Clearing and our course options and can also request a priority call from our Admissions Team to discuss their options.
+Encourage your child to sign up for Clearing updates and alerts – they’ll receive hints and tips on Clearing and our course options and can also request a priority call from our Admissions team to discuss their options.